its-cyberjaya/constitution/README.md

   * is responsible for planning, managing, and leading their respective divisions.
   * is held accountable for any events organized by the division.
   * must heed the guidance of the executive council.
-  * must personally or delegate the task of record details of meetings.
   * must take note of budget expenditures.
   * Head of divisions may remove members from their division without prior notice or reason.
 2. Deputy of divisions